RigsOfRods/docs.rigsofrods.org/source/gameplay/common-issues.md

 If you installed the content packs, you will have to move the `*.zip` files from `Documents\My Games\Rigs of Rods\mods` to `config\mods`.
 New mods are also installed there.

 ##### Fix #3
-The last solution is simply to create a new Windows user account without any special characters or wipe your drive and install a new copy of Windows.
+The last solution is simply to create a new Windows user account without any special characters or reinstall Windows.

-#### Controlled folder access

-Controlled folder access is a feature of Windows Security (Defender).
-When this feature is enabled, it blocks applications such as RoR from accessing your Documents folder.

-Please see [this page](https://www.tenforums.com/tutorials/113380-how-enable-disable-controlled-folder-access-windows-10-a.html) for instructions on how to disable it.

-#### OneDrive

-OneDrive is known to prevent RoR from accessing the Documents folder.
-The only solution is to uninstall OneDrive.

 ## No render system plugin available